 Section 2.
 Degree seeking graduate students (e.g. MPA, MACC, MBA, MS, and PhD, etc.) at institutions where a chapter is located shall be eligible for membership if they:

-are majoring, concentrating, or have a stated interest in accounting, finance, or information systems, are matriculated students at the chapter university, and;
+are majoring, concentrating, or have a stated interest in accounting, finance, or areas related to business analytics or digital technology, are matriculated students at the chapter university, and;

 have attained a cumulative grade average in their graduate courses of at least 3.0 (where A is equal to 4.0) or equivalent.

 Section 3.
-Full-time, academically or professionally qualified members of the accounting, finance, or information systems faculty at institutions where a chapter is located are eligible for initiation as Faculty members.
+Full-time, academically or professionally qualified faculty members of the accounting, finance or areas related to business analytics or digital technology at institutions where a chapter is located are eligible for initiation as Faculty members.

 Section 4.
-Persons exhibiting those qualities that Beta Alpha Psi fosters and who have achieved prominence in the fields of accounting, finance, or information systems or have contributed significantly of their time and talent to Beta Alpha Psi or its local chapters are eligible for election as Honorary members.
+Persons exhibiting those qualities that Beta Alpha Psi fosters and who have achieved prominence in fields related to accounting, finance, business analytics or digital technology or have contributed significantly of their time and talent to Beta Alpha Psi or its local chapters are eligible for election as Honorary members.

 Section 1.
 Undergraduate student members of Beta Alpha Psi shall remain student members so long as they remain degree seeking undergraduate students.
 Graduate students and Post-baccalaureate students at the institution where they were members as undergraduates may elect to continue or renew affiliation.
-Candidates shall remain Candidates until the first semester of association with Beta Alpha Psi after they have completed one and one half years of collegiate courses (or 1 year for 3-year programs) and at least one major course (accounting, finance or information systems corresponding to major area) in accounting, finance, or information systems (in their chosen concentration) beyond the principles or introductory level.
+Candidates shall remain Candidates until the first semester of association with Beta Alpha Psi after they have completed one and one half years of collegiate courses (or 1 year for 3-year programs) and at least one major course (accounting, finance, business analytics or digital technology corresponding to major area) in accounting, finance, business analytics or digital technology (in their chosen concentration) beyond the principles or introductory level.
 At that point they must have satisfied all the requirements for membership and be initiated or be dropped as a Candidate.

 Section 2.
 Student members of Beta Alpha Psi who relocate at another institution, either to complete their undergraduate program or to pursue a graduate degree, may become members of the local chapter provided they: (1) apply for membership and (2) meet all membership requirements for the local chapter.
 Candidates who relocate to another institution to complete their undergraduate program may become Candidates of the local chapter provided they apply to the local chapter and meet the requirements of the local chapter.

 Section 2.
-When the term of a Board member is due to expire, the Nominations Committee sends out a call for nominations to the membership for all board positions except the Professional Partners Chair-Elect and the Alumni Representative no later than October 1, with nominations due to the Committee no later than November 1.
-All nominees should have agreed to serve in the nominated board position and should have the requisite knowledge and ability to serve in that role.
+For positions other than the Professional Partners Chair-Elect and the Alumni Representative, the Nominations Committee will send out a call for nominations to the membership no later than October 1 for all board positions with expiring terms.
+Nominations for these positions are due to the Committee no later than November 1.
+All nominees are expected to have agreed to serve in the nominated board position and should have the requisite knowledge and ability to serve in that role.

-After review of the nominees, the Nominations Committee shall submit to the Board one name for each of the following positions: President-Elect, Business School Dean, Director of Administration, and Director of Global Activities.
+After review of the nominees, the Nominations Committee shall submit to the Board one name for all open Board positions.
 Upon Board approval of the slate of nominees, the membership is notified of the slate and given a 30-day period to vote to approve or oppose the nominees.
 Approval or opposition is based on a majority of the returned votes.
 Only votes received in the Executive Office by the date noted on the ballot shall be counted.
-If a majority of the voting membership opposes a nominee, the Board will revisit that position and consider asking the nominee to withdraw
+If a majority of the voting membership opposes a nominee, the Board will reconsider the nomination and consider asking the nominee to withdraw.

 Alumni Representatives will send out a call for one Alumni Representative each year no later than October 1.
 The nomination form should be completed and submitted online no later than May 1.
 At the June Board meeting, the Alumni Representatives on the Board shall present their top three choices as nominees for the successor for the outgoing Alumni Representative.
 The Board will select one of these three nominees for the position.